-Investment policy
+Investment Policy

+The Town's policy in regard to the allocation of invested assets is established and may be amended by the Board of Selectmen by a majority vote of its members.
 The OPEB plan's assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the OPEB plan.
 The long-term real rate of return on OPEB investments was determined using the Town's investment policy.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real of returns (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return of by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The District's expected future real rate of return of 4.5% is added to the expected inflation of 3.0% to produce the long-term expected nominal rate of return of 7.5%.
-Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30, 2017 are summarized in the following table.
+Best estimates of geometric real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30, 2019, are summarized in the following table:

+Long-Term Expected Long-Term Expected

-Asset Class Long-Term Expected Asset Allocation Long-Term Expected Real Rate of Return Equity Mutual funds 54.00% 20.00% 25.00% 1.00% 9.00% 1.03% 3.61% 0.00% Total Asset Allocation 100.00%
+Asset Class Asset Allocation Real Rate of Return

+Large cap equity 35.00% 4.20%

+Mid cap equity 10.00% 6.60%

+Small cap equity 10.00% 7.10%

+International equity 15.00% 2.80%

+Real estate 10.00% 6.00%

+Fixed income 20.00% 2.00%

+Total 100.00%